 by Washingtonian Magazine

-came to the Washington area from Paris 30 years ago and has been
+came to the Washington area from Paris over 30 years ago and has been

 creating French culinary delights ever since.